emmaU90/Analysis_of_top_uk_youtubers/README.md

 # Data cleaning

 - What do we expect the clean data to look like?
-(What should it contain?
-What contraints should we apply to it?)
+- What should it contain?
+- What limitations should we apply to it?

 The aim is to refine our dataset to ensure it is structured and ready for analysis.

 The cleaned data should meet the following criteria and constraints:
 - Only relevant columns should be retained.
 - All data types should be appropriate for the contents of each column.
 - No column should contain null values, indicating complete data for all records.